 Table of Contents

-Keep in mind that fees differ from location to location.
-So, while you may have to pay a 12.5% fee at a Coinstar located in your local grocery store, another kiosk located in a Walmart 10 miles away may have a fee of 10%.
+Note: Keep in mind that fees differ from location to location.
+So, while you may have to pay a 12.9% fee at a Coinstar located in your local grocery store, another kiosk located in a Walmart 10 miles away may have a fee of 10%.

-Okay, so is there a way to avoid Coinstar fees?
+Okay, so there a way to avoid Coinstar fees.

 Advertisements

-After all, the point of cashing in your coins is to get extra money, not to lose cash, right?
+After all, the point of cashing in your coins is to get extra money, not lose a chunk of it to fees.

 Now, I know that many people prefer cash over gift cards.
 After all, cash can be used anywhere for whatever you want.